orange-kao/kafka-metrics-recorder/README.md

 Consumer
 1. Subscribe to Kafka topic and receive Linux system metrics
-2. Insert system metrics into PostgreSQL database
+2. Insert system metrics into the PostgreSQL database

 Producer and consumer can run on different machines.